 Contents

-The starter motor has only one function which is the first and second rotations the engine needed.
-Apart from that, the device is just an extra load to the vehicle.
-There should be another means of starting vehicles without starter motors right!
+The starter motor has only one function, which is the first and second rotations the engine needs.
+Apart from that, the device is just an extra load on the vehicle.
+There should be another means of starting vehicles without starter motors, right?
 I think the component is too big for one function.

-Below are starter motors parts and their functions:
+Below are the starter motor parts and their functions:

 Armature: